-The Nominating Committee comprises Mr Wong Nang Jang (Chairman), Dr Cheong Choong Kong, Mrs Fang Ai Lian, Mr Giam Chin Toon, Mr Lee Seng Wee and Mr David Wong.
+The Nominating Committee comprises Mrs Fang Ai Lian (Chairman), Dr Cheong Choong Kong, Mr Lai Teck Poh, Mr Lee Seng Wee and Professor Neo Boon Siong.
 The Committee has written terms of reference that describe the responsibilities of its members.

 The Nominating Committee plays a vital role in reinforcing the principles of transparency and meritocracy at the Bank.
-It ensures that only the most competent individuals capable of contributing to the success of the organisation are appointed.
-This includes review of all nominations for the appointment, re-appointment, election or re-election of Directors of the Bank and members of the Executive Committee, Remuneration Committee, Audit Committee and Risk Committee of the Bank.
-The Nominating Committee is also charged with determining annually whether or not a Director is independent, or whether the Director is capable of carrying out the relevant duties when the Director has multiple board representations.
-It also reviews nominations for senior management positions in the Bank, including the CEO, Deputy CEO and Chief Financial Officer.
+It plans for board succession and ensures that only the most competent individuals capable of contributing to the success of the organisation are appointed.
+This includes review of all nominations for the appointment, re-appointment, election or re-election of Directors of the Bank and members of the Executive Committee, Remuneration Committee, Audit Committee and Risk Management Committee of the Bank.
+The Nominating Committee is also charged with determining annually whether or not a Director is independent, capable of carrying out the relevant duties and qualified to remain in office.
+It also reviews nominations for senior management positions in the Bank, including the CEO, Deputy CEO, Chief Financial Officer and Chief Risk Officer.
 The Nominating Committee makes recommendations to the Board on all such appointments.

-The Nominating Committee establishes the profile required of Board members, having regard to the competencies and skills required at the Board, and makes recommendations to the Board on appointment of new Directors.
+The Nominating Committee establishes annually the profile required of Board members, having regard to the competencies and skills required at the Board, and makes recommendations to the Board on appointment of new Directors, when necessary.
 When the need for a new Director is identified, the Nominating Committee will prepare a shortlist of candidates with the appropriate profile and qualities for nomination.
 The Nominating Committee may engage external search consultants to search for the Director.
 The Board reviews the recommendation of the Nominating Committee and appoints the new Director, subject to the approval of MAS.
 In accordance with the Bank's Articles of Association, the new Director will hold office until the next AGM, and if eligible, the Director can stand for re-election.